HolmesProcessing/Holmes-Totem/src/main/scala/org/novetta/zoo/services/peid/README.md

 ## Description

 Performs a yara scan from a master list that is either local or remote.
 The service also allows for tasking with a custom rule set.
+Initial rule set is provided by AlienVault.

 ## Usage